Naledi-Mokhethi/HospitalQueue/README.md

 - The Form takes the user input and temporarily store's the data in the node as a list.
 - The patients are queued according to the severity of their problems.
 - Once a patient has been helped the dequeue is triggered.
-- The patient data is written to the database for record keeping purposes.
+- The patient data is written to the database using dapper for record keeping purposes.

 ### Pending Updates
 - Login for Nurse's to limit access to functionalities such as the dequeue.